 The International Organization for Standardization (ISO) is the world's largest developer of voluntary international standards in a variety of areas ranging from currency codes, to water meters requirements, to date and time representation.
 ISO standards give world-class specifications for products, services and systems, to ensure quality, safety and efficiency.5

 Governments are increasingly adopting an "open" approach in order to improve accessibility of publicly funded data and information.6 The same concept is also guiding non-governmental initiatives aiming at fostering transparency, accountability and reuse of data.
-Gartner, a world leader in information technology research, defines open data as "information or content made freely available to use and redistribute, subject only to the requirement to attribute it to the source"7.
-Non-proprietary open data formats allow producers to save data in a way that lets users access data without having to buy any specific software (or a particular version of software).
+Gartner, a world leader in information technology research, defines open data as "information or content made freely available to use and redistribute, subject only to the requirement to attribute it to the source"7. chocolate research paper Non-proprietary open data formats allow producers to save data in a way that lets users access data without having to buy any specific software (or a particular version of software).
 E.g.: text files with the .ODF extention (Open Document Format).8

 …would look like a video club without any thematic sections where hundreds of DVD boxes would be displayed without titles or covers and where even the disks would not be labelled.